WHO Global Health Observatory Indicators Scraper

 - Zapier - Connect with 5,000+ apps

-- Airbyte - Pipe data into your warehouse
+- Airbyte - Pipe health indicators into your warehouse

-- Google Drive - Export datasets to Sheets
+- Google Drive - Export datasets straight to Sheets

 🔗 Recommended Actors

-💡 Pro Tip: browse the complete ParseForge collection for more reference-data scrapers.
+💡 Pro Tip: browse the complete ParseForge collection for more global-data scrapers.

 🆘 Need Help?
 Open our contact form to request a new scraper, propose a custom data project, or report an issue.

-⚠️ Disclaimer: this Actor is an independent tool and is not affiliated with, endorsed by, or sponsored by the World Health Organization, its member states, or any contributing health authority.
+⚠️ Disclaimer: this Actor is an independent tool and is not affiliated with, endorsed by, or sponsored by the World Health Organization.
 All trademarks mentioned are the property of their respective owners.
-Only publicly available open data is collected.
+Only publicly available WHO GHO data is collected.